Equivariant motivic integration on special formal schemes: Introduction

 In 1995, with the help of $p$-adic integration and the Weil conjectures (proved by Deligne), Batyrev \cite{Ba} obtained an important result in birational geometry and mathematical physics that birational Calabi-Yau varieties have the same Betti numbers.
 Immediately after this event, Kontsevich in his seminar talk at Orsay on December 7, 1995 introduced a new idea which approaches directly to Batyrev's Theorem without using $p$-adic integration.
 Kontsevich's method involves arc spaces and the Grothendieck ring of varieties, which brings about the birth of geometric motivic integration.
 Nowadays, this kind of integration becomes one of the common central objects of algebraic geometry, singularity theory, mathematical physics.
 From algebraic varieties to formal schemes, the development of geometric motivic integration is contributed crucially by Denef-Loeser \cite{DL1, DL2}, Sebag \cite{Se}, Loeser-Sebag \cite{LS}, Nicaise-Sebag \cite{NS1, NS, NS2, NS3}, Nicaise \cite{Ni2}, and many others.
 Another point of view on motivic integration known as arithmetic motivic integration was also strongly developed due to the approaches of Denef-Loeser over $p$-adic fields \cite{DL3}, Cluckers-Loeser \cite{CL05, CL08, CL10}, Hrushovski-Kazhdan \cite{HK} and Hrushovski-Loeser \cite{HL16} using model theory with respect to different languages.
 It is shown in \cite{CHL} that arithmetic motivic integration has an important application to the fundamental lemma.
 For another theory of motivic integration that specializes to both of arithmetic and geometric points of view, we can also refer to more recent works such as \cite{GY}, \cite{CGH}, \cite{CR}.

 It is natural to build an equivariant version of geometric motivic integration, which is very useful for applications to singularity theory.
 In fact, we can view the monodromy action on the classical Milnor fiber from natural actions of the group schemes of roots of unity on the contact loci of the singularity.
-Our previous work \cite{LN} developed the equivariant motivic integration in the inheritance of Denef-Loeser's classical motivic integration for stable semi-algebraic subsets of arc spaces of algebraic varieties, in which we work with good actions of finite and profinite group schemes.
+The previous work \cite{LN} developed the equivariant motivic integration in the inheritance of Denef-Loeser's classical motivic integration for stable semi-algebraic subsets of arc spaces of algebraic varieties, in which we work with good actions of finite and profinite group schemes.
 In a formal setting, Hartmann \cite{Hartmann} recently has extended the theory of Sebag and Loeser in \cite{Se} and \cite{LS} to an equivariant version with respect to abelian finite groups (other than group schemes).

-Let $R$ be a complete discrete valuation ring with fraction field $K$ and residue field $k$, where $k$ is a perfect field.
+Let $R$ be a complete discrete valuation ring whose fraction field $K$ and residue field $k$ have the same characteristic.
 Fix a uniformizing parameter $\varpi\in R$, denote $R_n=R/(\varpi^{n+1})$ and $R(n)=R[\tau]/(\tau^n-\varpi)$.
-We consider the present work as a continuation of the one in \cite{LN}, which aims to reach a general theory of equivariant geometric motivic integration for special formal schemes endowed with good adic actions of finite and profinite group $k$-schemes.
-An important tool for our construction is Theorem \ref{fund2}, which extends \cite[Thm.
-2.2]{LN} to perfect ground fields in the finite group scheme setting.
-Namely, Theorem \ref{fund2} provides a practical criterion for the equality in the equivariant Grothendieck ring of $k$-varieties endowed with good action of a finite group $k$-scheme.
+The present work is a continuation of \cite{LN}, which aims to reach a general theory of equivariant geometric motivic integration for special formal schemes endowed with good adic actions of finite and profinite group $k$-schemes.
+Important tools for our construction are Theorems \ref{fund2} and \ref{keycoro}, which extend \cite[Thm.
+2.2 and 2.3]{LN} to arbitrary ground fields in the finite group scheme setting.
+Namely, Theorems \ref{fund2} and \ref{keycoro} provide practical criteria for the equality in the equivariant Grothendieck ring $\mathscr M_k^G$ of $k$-varieties endowed with good action of a finite group $k$-scheme $G$.